 Sinclair developed the idea for the first home computer after he watched the joy his son found playing with the Tandy TRS-80.
 ‘I saw what computers could do, but they were very expensive; the equivalent to perhaps £2,000 in today’s terms (about £500 then) and I thought, if only we could make one for the right price, which I deemed to be £100 in those days, then it would become something that everybody could have.’

-In 1985, he produced the Sinclair C5 car (or vehicle as he prefers to call it) with, he says, ‘disastrous results, but [was] otherwise quite enjoyable’.
+In 1985, he produced the Sinclair C5 car (or vehicle as he prefers to call it) with, he said: ‘Disastrous results, but [was] otherwise quite enjoyable’.
 He had originally started paper designs for electric cars 40 years earlier.
-This passion today sees him focusing on electric bikes.
-He adds: ‘I also did the Zike, an electric bike and I’m still sort of doing electric bikes.
+This passion saw him later focusing on electric bikes.
+He added at the time:: ‘I also did the Zike, an electric bike and I’m still sort of doing electric bikes.
 Now, they’re not on the market because the European Union has imposed a punitive 130% duty on them, so I can’t import them and I don’t think I can get them made in the UK, though I might try.’

 Sinclair’s view of the future

-While describing Elon Musk as a genius, Sir Clive Sinclair shies away from the title himself, saying that it is for other people to judge.
-He attributes his ability to create ideas to being able to project forward, saying: ‘I think what I’ve done well, if I may say so, is to see the future.
+While describing Elon Musk as a genius, Sir Clive Sinclair shied away from the title himself, saying that it is for other people to judge.
+He attributed his ability to create ideas to being able to project forward by saying: ‘I think what I’ve done well, if I may say so, is to see the future.
 40 years ago, I gave a talk to Joint Committee of Congress on the future, that was the purpose of the committee.
 I projected a lot of things then which came to pass, including driverless cars.’

-His advice for young people entering IT today or on becoming entrepreneurs is: ‘Don’t give up.
+His advice for young people entering IT today or on becoming entrepreneurs was: ‘Don’t give up.
 Stick at it.’
-Advice which reflects his own tenacious personality.
-Sinclair has always been an optimist and taken a tenacious approach to both design and business.
-He says: ‘It’s just a natural optimism and I always firmly believe that the future will be good.’
+Advice which reflected his own tenacious personality.
+Sinclair has always been an optimist and took a tenacious approach to both design and business.
+He said: ‘It’s just a natural optimism and I always firmly believe that the future will be good.’

 Based on AIT archive content, including Richard Sharpe’s interview with Sir Clive Sinclair.
 This article appears courtesy of the Archives of IT (AIT).